Dre Campbell Farm

 Growing From Scraps

-It is also possible to grow onions from onions.
-In fact, it is one of the easiest vegetables to grow from scraps [2].
+It is also possible to grow onions from scraps.
+In fact, onion is one of the easiest vegetables to grow from scraps [2].

 • Cut off the root end and use toothpicks or other materials that can hold the scrap in place over a cup or bowl.